oceanprotocol/docs/README.md

 The site is a React app built with [Gatsby](https://www.gatsbyjs.org), pulling its content from various sources.

+As a prerequisite you'll need on your machine:

+-   Node.js
+-   npm

-To start development, clone this repo, install all dependencies, and start the development server:
+Clone this repo, install all dependencies, and start the development server:

 ```bash
 git clone git@github.com:oceanprotocol/docs.git